THQ Nordic

-THQ Nordic GmbH (formerly Nordic Games GmbH) is an Austrian video game publisher based in Vienna.
-Formed in 2011, it is a publishing subsidiary of Embracer Group.
-Originally named Nordic Games, as was the parent company, both companies were renamed THQ Nordic in August 2016 after the parent company had acquired the "THQ" trademark in 2014.
+THQ Nordic GmbH (formerly Nordic Games GmbH) is an Austrian video game publisher based in Vienna and subsidiary of Embracer Group.
+Founded in 2011 as part of Nordic Games Holding (now known as Embracer), the company, as was the parent company, were renamed THQ Nordic in August 2016 after the parent company had acquired the "THQ" trademark in 2014.

-The company publishes licensed games from entertainment companies such as AEW, Nickelodeon, Lucasfilm Ltd., Comedy Central, and Disney, while maintaining its own development studios and IP, publishing franchises like Destroy All Humans!, Darksiders, Alone in the Dark, SpellForce, and Gothic.
+It publishes licensed games from entertainment companies such as AEW, Nickelodeon, Lucasfilm Ltd., Comedy Central, and Disney, and its own franchises like Destroy All Humans!, Darksiders, Alone in the Dark, SpellForce, and Gothic.
 THQ Nordic's core portfolio comprises assets that were acquired from other developers and publishers, such as from JoWooD Entertainment and its subsidiaries DreamCatcher Interactive and The Adventure Company in 2011, THQ in 2013, and NovaLogic in 2016.
 THQ Nordic has acquired and established several subsidiary studios, including Black Forest Games, Bugbear Entertainment, Gunfire Games, HandyGames, Piranha Bytes, Purple Lamp, and Rainbow Studios.